Lrive004/password-generator/README.md

 Application generates a random password based on specific criteria the user selects.
 Criteria includes:
-A password length of between 8 and 128 characters.
+A password length of between 8 and 128 characters, Uppercase characters,
-Uppercase characters.
-Lowercase characters.
+Lowercase characters,
-Numeric characters.
+Numeric characters,
-Special characters.
+Special characters,
 When all prompts are answered the application should display a new random password everytime the user clicks the "Generate Password" button.